TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

           def dictConfig(config):
               dictConfigClass(config).configure()

-    For example, a subclass of :class:`DictConfigurator` could call ``DictConfigurator.__init__()`` in its own :meth:`__init__()`, then
+    For example, a subkundi of :class:`DictConfigurator` could call ``DictConfigurator.__init__()`` in its own :meth:`__init__()`, then
     set up custom prefixes which would be usable in the subsequent :meth:`configure` call. :attr:`dictConfigClass` would be bound to